 I swear that I am participating voluntarily, and that all risks have been made clear to me.
 Additionally, I do not have any conditions that will increase my likelihood of experiencing injuries while engaging in this activity.

-By signing below I forfeit all right to bring a suit against Wild Horse Warriors Tours for any reason.
+By signing below, I forfeit all right to bring a suit against Wild Horse Warriors Tours for any reason including, but not limited to contracting Covid-19.
 In return, I will receive a tour of Sand Wash Basin and/or Vermillion Basin.
 I will also make every effort to obey safety precautions as listed in writing and as explained to me verbally.
 I will ask for clarification when needed.

 Be prepared for quick changes in weather and dress is layers.
 Mornings can be cool and the high for the day could be over 100 degrees.